Viper (rapper): Background

-Music
+Career

 Carter's first musical appearance was in 1997 on the soundtrack for Fifth Ward, under the name "J-Ride".

-Originally under the artist name Lee Dogg, Carter released his first album, Lee Dogg, on October 7, 2003, which would later be renamed Hustlin' Thick.
-The album was created in collaboration with various artists signed to local music label Dope House Records.
-He later retroactively changed both the name of his album to Hustlin' Thick and his artist name to Viper.
+Under the alias Lee Dogg, Carter released Hustlin' Thick in the early 2000s.
+The Rhyme Time Records page credits the release to Lee Dogg, and Scaruffi describes the album as released under that name.
+Carter is also known by several aliases, including Viper.

 Carter continued to release mixtapes regularly throughout the early 2000s under his Rhyme Tyme Records label through the CD Baby website, becoming one of the first cloud rap artists.
 Throughout this period, he showed frustration at his obscurity and limited exposure, as detailed on one of his early songs, "9900 Haters On The Wall", where he claimed out of ten thousand people who heard his albums on the site, only a hundred had bought them.

 His obscurity would continue until early 2013, when the title track of his album You'll Cowards Don't Even Smoke Crack, released in 2008, was posted onto YouTube.
 Since then, it has garnered over four million views, and news outlets started reporting on him shortly after.
 You'll Cowards Don't Even Smoke Crack is by far Carter's most popular album.
 University of Notre Dame newspaper The Observer noted that the album became an "internet meme due to its shockingly upfront title and unique album cover".

 Despite the heavily independent and lo-fi nature of the album, it received positive coverage in the music press.
 Sputnik Music wrote that the album fuses "a nostalgic and ethereal blend of cloud rap and vaporwave".
 The Chicago Reader wrote that the album is "outsider-artist genius.
 People on the Internet are initially drawn to Carter because of his blatant disregard for grammar, outrageously violent and drug-centric lyrics, and how sonically bizarre he is in general."

 Since then, Carter has remained active, releasing almost an album per day on average in 2014, releasing his music through music streaming services and giving interviews to the independent music press.
-As of 2024, he has released more than 1,500 albums, although only approximately 15 or so consist of solely original material.
+As of 2024, he has released more than 1,500 albums, although only a small fraction consist solely of original material.

 In early 2019, he created a YouTube channel, named RapperViper VEVO, which mainly consists of fan-made music videos to his music.
 The channel also occasionally posts green screen videos of Carter, which fans can use to make their own videos.
 On May 3, 2025 Carter returned to YouTube and began uploading new music videos.